-COOK Education Center, operated by The Institute for Effective Education (TIEE), is Fully Accredited by the Accrediting Commission for Schools, Western Association of Schools and Colleges (WASC), is certified by the California Department of Education, and is approved to serve foreign students by the U.S. Government.
+COOK Education Center, operated by The Institute for Effective Education (TIEE) is certified by the California Department of Education.
 COOK Education Center is a non-public school providing special education services, and is comprised of two programs -- the Secondary Program and the Workshop at COOK Program.
 The Secondary Program serves students in grades 7-12; and the Workshop at COOK Program serves students in grades 7-12 until the age of 22.

 COOK Education Center occupies two floors of a three story, 32,000 square foot building in the Mission Valley area of San Diego.
 There are multiple classrooms, which allows for flexible instructional groups ranging from 1:1 to large group activities.
-In addition to ample classroom space, there is a fully functioning student kitchen and laundry (to teach life skills), a music studio (supplied with keyboards, drums, guitars, etc.), a karate dojo, workout rooms with standard gym equipment, an art room, a leisure area, and bathrooms.
+In addition to ample classroom space, there is a fully functioning student kitchen and laundry (to teach life skills), a karate dojo, workout rooms with standard gym equipment, an art room, a leisure area, and bathrooms.
 The school is situated on a 2.2 acre lot, which provides a large outdoor landscaped area for sports and recreational activities.
 Numerous computers and tablets are available for student use for academic work as well as recreational use.
 On the 3rd floor of this building are the administrative offices of TIEE and a staff break room available to school and administrative staff.
 TIEE provides the school with vehicles for transportation for off-campus outings and vocational training opportunities.